lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 Ask Tom how to find these numbers (it’s not in databases, but I can read a paper book! — This is one of the things that makes my methodology not 100% DH)

+### what's "normal"? ###

+Computationally identify reprints in ECCO

+Come up with a number that would be a "lot" of reprints vs "not a lot" (to gauge popularity generally)

+How old were books, usually? (i.e., how long ago was their first edition)